How to Soundproof a Window

 - Once you’ve insulated the window for sound, you may want to invest in a blackout curtain.
 Blackout curtains are designed to prevent light from getting into your apartment or home when you’re trying to sleep, but you can find some that are designed to block noise, as well.
 The combination of a soundproof window and a noise-cancelling curtains should give you the relief you need.

+Windows provide an opening to the external world, but you don’t have to deal with the frustration of outside noises.
+Whether you have noisy neighbors or find yourself situated near a loud and busy street, the good news is that you don’t have to put up with unwanted sounds when you desire silence instead.
 For successful DIY soundproofing, it’s crucial that you have the right materials.
 You can find all manner of high-quality, highly effective sound-absorbing and sound-deadening materials at Soundproof Cow.

 We carry soundproofing seals and sweeps, soundproofing foam, soundproofing insulation and just about everything else you could need to complete your DIY window soundproofing project.
 To look at the selection of great soundproofing materials in order to start your window soundproofing, head over to Soundproof Cow now.